ducktown/duckietown.org/classes/2017/17-Montreal/index.md

 There are only 12 spots available for the class this year.
 If you are interested to be in the class, please fill out [the application form][form].
 Please be verbose with the long answer questions and include anything that might help you stand out.
 This class is a collaborative learning experience and I'm looking for a good mix of talents and personalities.

 **I invite all to come to the first class Wed Sept.
 6 @ 11:30 in rm.
 Z-210 Pavilion Claire-McNicoll.
-Decisions about admissions will be made following the first class**
+Decisions about admissions will be made following the first class**.

 The official admissions process will require filling out a [university application form](https://admission.umontreal.ca/admission/cycles-superieurs/demande-dadmission/) if you a student at U de M and contacting Céline Bégin if you are not.